chaimPaneth/react-native-zoom-bridge/README.md

 ### Android
 Go to zoom.us and download the [aar files for android](https://marketplace.zoom.us/docs/sdk/native-sdks/android/getting-started/install-sdk#1-download-the-zoom-sdk) and take out the aar files from `/mobilertc-android-studio/mobilertc` && `/mobilertc-android-studio/commonlib`

-Place them in their platform respective locations, (Create the `libs` folder).
+Place them in their platform respective locations as follows:

 iOS: `node_modules/react-native-zoom-bridge/ios/libs`

 Android: `node_modules/react-native-zoom-bridge/android/libs`

-For `iOS` when building for development make sure to put in the development sdk otherwise you will get a build error see number [8.](#8) below
+For `iOS` when building for development make sure to put in the development sdk otherwise you will get a build error see above [Important Note](#SDK-type).

 ### Mostly automatic installation